 Why the Court Requires Fee Transparency

-Guardianship and conservatorship cases involve people who cannot fully manage their own affairs.
-That vulnerability makes cost oversight essential.
-Arizona law requires anyone who plans to seek compensation from the ward's estate to disclose their fee arrangement upfront, before the work begins piling up.
+Arizona law requires anyone who plans to seek pay from the ward's estate to disclose their fee arrangement upfront.
+This must happen before the work begins piling up.

 When a guardian, a conservator, an attorney or a guardian ad litem who intends to seek compensation from the estate of a ward or protected person first appears in the proceeding, that person must give written notice of the basis of the compensation by filing a statement with the court and providing a copy of the statement to all persons entitled to notice.